Personal profile

-Thus, for over a decade, Juan Camilo has worked in and studied the development of global financial technology, addressing how this technology relates to and drives implications for business, society, and—recently—the environment.
-His most detailed study reviews the digitalisation of global payment infrastructure, dating back to the House of Medici.
-Since 2013, he has also studied distributed ledger technology, engaging with international associations, such as SWIFT, IAMTN, and DLT Science Foundation, as well as FinTech companies across Europe, the United Kingdom, and Latin America.
+Thus, for over a decade, Juan Camilo has worked in and studied the development of global financial technology and infrastructures, addressing how they relate to and drive implications for organisations, societies, and environments around the world.
+His most detailed study reviews the digitalisation of global payment infrastructure, dating back to correspondents in the 1200s.
+Since 2013, he has also studied distributed ledger technology, engaging with international associations, such as SWIFT, IAMTN, and DLT Science Foundation, as well as FinTech companies and Central Banks across Europe, the United Kingdom, and Latin America.

 In his research, Juan Camilo is particularly interested in reconceptualising technology—how it is and what it does—to account for its participation in sustainable development.
-He draws inspiration from continental philosophy and Latin American thinkers and performs qualitative research.
-His analyses complement situated approaches (e.g., observations) with longitudinal ones (e.g., historical documentation and narrative interviews).
+He draws inspiration from continental philosophy and Latin American thinkers, but performs phenomenon-focused qualitative research.
+His analyses tend to complement situated approaches (e.g., observations) with longitudinal ones (e.g., historical documentation and narrative interviews).
 Following this background, he currently advances three research projects:

 His PhD monograph—Giraldo Mora (2023)—titled “It is Along Ways: Global Payment Infrastructure in Movement” best exemplifies Juan Camilo’s research.

-Postdoctoral Fellowship, Information Systems and Innovation (ISI) Faculty Research Group, London School of Economics & Political Science (University of London)
+Postdoctoral Fellowship in Information Systems and Innovation (ISI Faculty Research Group), PGCertHE, & HEA Fellowship, London School of Economics & Political Science (University of London)

 2022 → 2025